SongComposer: A Large Language Model for Lyric and Melody Generation in Song Composition: Tuple Format Examples

 \section{Tuple Format Examples}

-During the pretraining stage, we introduce three types of data, all formatted within unified tuple structures.
-Each data entry begins with the phrase ``The following is..." to introduce the content.
-Within each entry, individual lines begin with prompts such as "The first/second/third line:", and conclude with a newline character (`` \textbackslash n") to indicate separation.
+During the pretraining stage, we introduce three types of data.
+We give examples of what each format looks like.
 As illustrated in Figure~\ref{fig:lyric_case}, we present Chinese and English instances of pure lyrics.
 The structure for pure melody is exemplified in Figure~\ref{fig:melody_case}.
 For lyric-melody pairs, bilingual versions are showcased in Figure~\ref{fig:paired_case}.
-This tuple-based method enables a systematic formulation of varied data types.